dtorsson/hugo-cms-docs/site/content/test-page.md

 ---
+title: Images
-title: Test page
+type: page
 date: 2018-02-16T07:51:12.304Z
-description: Blurb!
-weight: 60
+weight: '4'
 ---
 Oooh look at this fancy page with all its fancy content